Sun-zhenghao-BU/Deep-Learning-Project--EC523/README.md

 # Image Stylization based on Deep Convolutional Neural Network

-Our project will take PyTorch as the core framework and use Python language to write relevant programs.
-Using the method of transfer learning, the pre-trained VGG-16 network is directly transferred to our program.
-The style and content of the image are separated by using the characteristics of retaining semantic information at the high level and learning texture and other simple information at the bottom of the CNN network, and the input style image and content image are reorganized to form a stylized image.
-Finally, We will try to use QT to design GUI to enhance usability and to build a user-friendly system that can accurately and quickly meet individual personalized needs.

 ## Description

-An in-depth paragraph about your project and overview of use.
+The project aims to design a deep convolutional neural network via transfer learning to apply special art effects to base/content image by using style/reference image.
+The baseline model applies the pre-trained VGG-16 network.
+The style and content of the image are separated by using the characteristics of retaining semantic information at the high level and learning texture and other simple information at the bottom of the CNN network.
+Then, the input style image and content image are re-organized to form a stylized image.
+Finally, We seek to use QT to design GUI to build a user-friendly interface which can accurately and quickly show the output image and achieve personalization.

 ## Getting Started

 ### Dependencies
+The project is implemented with Python 3.9 along with PyTorch and Keras.
 ### Installing

 ### Executing program